-- (1) the deputy and assistant directors or regional administrators of the division, or both, who shall serve ex officio; - (2) representatives from developmental disabilities community provider organizations; and - (3) persons with developmental disabilities who are residing in the developmental centers or are on the community services waiting list, or their family members, or both. - b.
+- (1) the Deputy Commissioner of the Division of Developmental Disabilities and assistant directors or regional administrators of the division, or both, who shall serve ex officio; - (2) representatives from developmental disabilities community provider organizations; and - (3) persons with developmental disabilities who are residing in the developmental centers or are on the community services waiting list, or their family members, or both. - b.
 The steering committee shall organize upon completion of the plan.